 2. Wake Times

 First, What is a Wake Time or Wake Window?
 This is the time between sleep.
 It’s the minute your child wakes until the minute they are sleeping again.
 You can use Wake Times to determine when your child’s next nap should be based on their age.
-If you want to see how often your child should be napping, download my Free Sleep Schedules Guide.
+If you want to see how often your child should be napping, their sleep needs, and sample sleep schedules by age, download my $5 Ultimate Sleep Schedules Guide.

 Your child’s nap may be short because they haven’t build up enough sleep pressure to want to sleep for more than one cycle.
 Make sure you’re not trying to get a nap too early or too late.